lukrycyfa/crowdfund-tutorial-main/Crowd-Fund-Tutorial-with-Eth-Brownie-on-Celo.md

 - Nft Erc721 token standard: A Non-Fungible Token (NFT) is used to identify something or someone in a unique way.
 This type of Token is perfect to be used on platforms that offer collectible items, access keys, lottery tickets, numbered seats for concerts and sports matches, etc. This special type of Token has amazing possibilities so it deserves a proper Standard, the ERC-721 came to solve that.

 ## 6.0 Conclusion
-- From this tutorial, we have gained a reasonable amount of experience using One of Celo alfajores testnet and Eth-brownie to develop, test, and deploy a crowdfund smart contract with extra features and got to generate unique images to associate with tokens using a generative art engine written in python and gained other valuable insights about Smart contracts and other Technologies.
+- From this tutorial, we have gained a reasonable amount of experience using Celo alfajores testnet and Eth-brownie to develop, test, and deploy a crowdfund smart contract with extra features and got to generate unique images to associate with tokens using a generative art engine written in python and gained other valuable insights about Smart contracts and other Technologies.
 After completing this tutorial you should be encouraged to create your own unique smart contracts or improve on the existing contract and explore more on Celo Blockchain Technologies and Eth-brownie.
 Congrats on completing this tutorial 🥳.